mohamdmahdi/KnabProject/README.md

 # About this project
 This is a project to make both API testing and End-End testing for Trello.com API and board, it includes test plan and reporting dashboard

+# How to make this projects works

+1- Clone the project
+2- Get the Nuget packages
+3- when you run it, you will have the report for each run project automatically in the Dash board folder as HTML file

 # Used technologies
 - [x] Dot Net Framework
 - [x] Specflow